Code Compliance

 How are NOV’s delivered?

-As a legal document, the NOV must be served on the property and receipt confirmed to make sure that all responsible parties have received the NOV.
-The NOV will always be mailed to the property owner(s) address(es) on file and will be hand delivered with the assistance of the Fairfax County Sheriff’s Deputies who are assigned as our public safety liaisons.
+As a legal document, the NOV will generally be mailed to the property owner(s) address(es) on file and will be hand delivered with the assistance of the Fairfax County Sheriff’s Deputies who are assigned as our public safety liaisons.
 This process ensures that service has been made legally and that the County may pursue legal action if the situation warrants.

 We recognize that this process may be worrisome for a property owner, but our goal remains to achieve voluntary compliance.
 Sheriff’s deputies are not present to arrest, interrogate, or intimidate anyone on the property.